MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 ## Scope the catalog to a particular domain

 If domains have been defined in your organization, you can use the domain selector to select a domain or subdomain.
-Only items belonging to the selected domain or subdomain will be displayed and treated in the catalog.
+Only items and belonging to the selected domain or subdomain will be displayed and treated in the catalog.
+Likewise, only workspaces associated with the selected domain or subdomain will appear in the list of workspaces.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-domains-selector.png" alt-text="Screenshot of the domains selector in the OneLake catalog.":::

+Your domain or subdomain selection persists for subsequent sessions.

+For more information about domains, see [Fabric domains](./domains.md).

 ## Filter the items list